KevinDaSilvaS/install_haskell_docker/README.md

 # install_haskell_docker
-Simple instructions on how to usand setup a development environment for haskell language
+Simple instructions on how to use and setup a development environment for haskell language

 <ol>
     <li>